 You provide the brief and the content and we’ll explore the options for designing a great learning experience.
 At this stage the core focus is on the approach and the scope – what do the learners really need to know or do – not what might be nice for them to know.
+Where appropriate we can use AI to help craft the scope and the content.
 The outcome is a content outline and often a rough storyboard.
-We prefer to kick projects off with a F2F learning design session but we can also work remotely.
+We prefer to kick projects off with a learning design session on Zoom but we can also work remotely.

 We use a variety of instructional design approaches including Absorb/Do/Connect (ADC) and Action Mapping.
 At this point it’s key to be clear on whether learners need to know stuff, do stuff or whether the aim is to change behaviour.
 The outcome of this step is the storyboard which details all the content and interactions.
 We prefer visual storyboards developed in PowerPoint.

 Almost as important as the learning design is the visual design.
 Some clients like their e-learning to stick to strict brand guidelines– others are happy to allow a bit more flexibility.
 To make sure we get it right we develop a working prototype early in the project.
 If it’s not exactly what you envisaged then we can fix it before we really get going.
 At this stage we can also test that it works on your LMS.

 This is where the backroom girls take over but if steps 1-3 have gone well then there should be no surprises – only congratulations.
 However you get to review the final build and make changes as appropriate (hopefully not too many but clients are good at changing their minds).

 This is the easy bit (usually).
 In the case of short e-learning courses we normally just send the SCORM or xAPI package to your LMS administrator but in the case of longer online programmes we will normally assemble the course on the LMS or VLE.